Chat with us, powered by LiveChat

 What Types of Industrial Uses Does it Have?

 The principal use of bromoform is as a laboratory reagent.
 The substance is also an essential ingredient for making solvent, flame retardant, and sedative in the past.
-Aside from its use in laboratories, bromoform is also used in geological and electronics testings.
+Aside from its use in laboratories, bromoform is also used in geological and electronics testing.

 How Does Bromoform Get into Your Drinking Water?